 |N2||Prototype||Quality of the construction||Specific Solution capability||Scalability of the solution|

 |PO||Final Pitch*||Quality and Profundity of the Canvas||Potential Sustainable Competitive Advantage||Quality and “commercial” arguments of the speech|

 |Final Exam (if necessary) (“Exame”)||Final Pitch enhanced|

-* Evaluated by both professor and potential investor
+* Evaluated by both professor and other professionals

 |Problem Relevance||How socially and economically important is the selected problem?
 Is there potentially a huge market to be explored?|

 |General Solution capability||How the solution, in general lines, effectively solve the problem?
 It will be convincing to the future clients?|

 |Quality of the construction||How detailed and well-built is the prototype?
 It would really convince an investor?
 Its construction showed a well-managed team?|

 |Specific Solution capability||In more details, how the prototype prove that the solution is feasible and precise?
 Any important obstacle persists?|